 Additional amendments to the layout were received, which moved the dwellings at plots 118 and 132 farther away from the site boundary.
-In light of the nature of the changes, it was considered not to be prudent to undertake an additional full round of consultation with residents.
-However, given substantial correspondence with the residents of plot 6 on phase 1, they were informed of the iteration.
+The residents of plot 6 on phase 1, they were informed of the iteration.
 In response they stated that the revised proposal represents an improvement to the original - but would like to see the floor level no higher than 61.0.
 They also reiterated their concerns about the hedgerow and to overcome these concerns requested it be within their garden.